hmrc/income-tax-mtd-changelog/README.md

 - `chargeReference` parameter has been removed from endpoint

 The following endpoints have been created:
-- Retrieve History of a Self Assessment Charge by transactionId
+- Retrieve History of a Self Assessment Charge by Transaction ID
 - Retrieve History of a Self Assessment Charge by Charge Reference

 ---